Segmentation menu

 Mixture model tissue segmentation

-This menu is used to compute tissue probability maps (grey matter, white matter and cerebro-spinal fluid) with a finite mixture modeling (FMM) segmentation approach with prior constraints.
+This menu is used to compute tissue probability maps (gray matter, white matter and cerebro-spinal fluid) with a finite mixture modeling (FMM) segmentation approach with prior constraints.
 These prior constraints include the specification of prior probability images (one for each class), and MRF prior to enforce spatial smoothing of the labels.
 Similar algorithms include FAST and SPM.
 This prior based segmentation provides an Expectation-Maximization framework for statistical segmentation where the intensity profile of each class is modeled as a mixture model and spatial smoothness is enforced by MRF prior.
 Initial labeling can be performed by kmeans clustering, a set of user-specified prior probability volumes.
 If specified, the latter initialization option are also used as priors in the MRF update step.
 The assumed labeling is such that classes are assigned consecutive indices 1, 2, 3, etc. Label 0 is reserved for the background when a mask is specified.
 The result is a probability volume for each class and a tissue labeled volume.
-PySisyphe uses the ANTs library implemenentation.
+PySisyphe uses the ANTs package.

 Reference